microsoft/code-with-engineering-playbook/docs/documentation/recipes/using-docfx-and-tools.md

 markdownlint **/*.md
 ```

-In the Quick Start folder we've also included the two companion tools **TocDocFxCreation** and **DocLinkChecker**.
+In the Quick Start folder you should have copied in the two companion tools **TocDocFxCreation** and **DocLinkChecker** as described in the introduction of this article.

-> **NOTE**: The Quick Start folder contains a static version of the companion tools.
-To use the latest version, download it from the [DocFx Companion Tools repository](https://github.com/Ellerbach/docfx-companion-tools).

 You can compile the tools from Visual Studio, but you can also run `dotnet build` in both tool folders.